ethsu1/CSE251B_Project/README.md

 scripts/download_ade20k.sh
 ```

-This will create a new directory `real_data` download and unzip the dataset move all training images into `real_data`, and then delete everything else that was downloaded (annotations, etc.).
+This will create a new directory `real_data`, download and unzip the dataset, move all training images into `real_data`, and then delete everything else that was downloaded (annotations, etc.).
 Dataset is made up of jpg files.
 Final size is ~800Mb.

 ### Index Files for Torch Dataloader